Roger Binns

 to H when writing to the phone?

-The 4400 will truncate the number written to it at the first non-acceptablephone to remove all characters except digits, P, T, * and #.
-For the
+The 4400 will truncate the number written to it at the first non-acceptable

 character.
 The UI on the phone then tries to put dashes back in when